lceragioli/SELinuxIFCIL/README.md

 ```
 Where
  - `IFCILverif` : is the name of the executable
- - `IFCIL-NuSMV-config-file` : is the IFCIL-NuSMV configuration file to be verified, ontained using IFCILtoNuSMV
+ - `IFCIL-NuSMV-config-file` : is the IFCIL-NuSMV configuration file to be verified, obtained using IFCILtoNuSMV

 ### Examples

-The `Examples` directory contains the example from the paper and the test cases.
+The `Examples` directory contains the running example from the paper and the real-world tests.

 To verify the running example from the paper run
 ```